-"It was an attack on freedom."
-Hundreds remember victims of Club Q shooting at vigil
+"It was an attack on freedom": Hundreds remember Club Q shooting victims at vigil

 The crowd stood in support of Cathey’s words.
 A roar of applause and stomping overtook the church.
 Thin white candles were handed out around the church as people passed the flame from their candle on to their neighbor.

-Herod, who grew up in Colorado Springs, also attended the vigil and called for support for Colorado’s LGBTQ community.
+Herod, who attended high school in Colorado Springs, also attended the vigil and called for support for Colorado’s LGBTQ community.

 “The Colorado Springs community is full of love, and we cannot let the hatred that we saw last night take people’s perception of the entire community.
 But we need support down here,” Herod told The Colorado Sun.